Case 5/12/2026–1

 - Granting the variance would do substantial justice because it will create a new housing unit for Wilton, increasing the low housing supply.

-- The proposed use will not diminish surrounding property values because increasing the finished square footage and number of units will actually increase surrounding property values.
+- The proposed use will not diminish surrounding property values because increasing the finished square footage and the quality and quantity of dwelling units in the building will increase its value, which will be reflected in property values in the surrounding area.

-- Literal enforcement of the provision of the ordinance would result in unnecessary hardship because, owing to special conditions of the property that distinguish it from other properties in the area, the property cannot be reasonably used in strict conformance with the ordinance, and a variance is therefore necessary to enable a reasonable use of it: The property is a large building on a small lot.
-Because of this, strict conformance to the ordinance prevents the owner from utilizing the entire square footage of the building.
+- Literal enforcement of the provision of the ordinance would result in unnecessary hardship because, owing to special conditions of the property that distinguish it from other properties in the area, the property cannot be reasonably used in strict conformance with the ordinance, and a variance is therefore necessary to enable a reasonable use of it: For historical reasons, the applicant has a very large building, easily suitable for three dwelling units, on a very small lot which does not allow them, in a district which only allows residential uses.
+Without the ability to construct three reasonably sized dwelling units in the building, the applicant will be left with ~ 2000 sq.ft. of essentially useless space, denying him a reasonable use of the property.